06 November 2020

 What is a UX audit?
-What kinds of audit are there?
+What kinds of usability audits are there?

 - Detecting a product’s bottlenecks.